-In business acquisitions, the incoming employer usually has to recognise entitlements of the existing workforce, including sick and carer's leave, flexible working arrangements and parental leave.
+In business acquisitions, the incoming employer usually has to recognise entitlements of the existing workforce, including sick and carers' leave, flexible working arrangements and parental leave.
 In some circumstances, it is possible in the commercial terms of acquisition to exclude continuity of some entitlements, such as annual leave.
+However, the old employer will be required to pay out certain entitlements where they are not recognised by the new owner.